ry4npw/dragonrealms-dobby/README.md

 * auto-mapping, with support for Genie map repository

 * a RESTful interface to return real-time character information, this could make it easy to create a single-page HTML application to add things like health/spirit/stamina/fatigue bars to clients such as Avalon.
+Or by combining dobby services you could create a display of all your friends, their health/spirit/stamina/fatigue, location, and etc. User interfaces could also be done in the browser for things like script writing/management, or even for mapping programs.

 * XML support